observablehq/framework/examples/api/docs/index.md

   ${resize((width) => ApiHeatmap(latencyAvatarHeatmap.getChild("count"), null, {y1: 0.5, y2: 10_000, canvas: latencyAvatarCanvas, color: Object.assign(Plot.scale({color: {domain: [0, 100]}}), {label: "frequency"}), width, label: "Duration (ms)"}))}
 </div>

-Avatars are _slow_.
-They have to fetch an image for S3 and rescale it based on the requested size.
-Talking to S3 is slow, and images can be large and are comparatively expensive to resize.
-Furthermore, avatars are often requested in bulk — for example, visiting an activity feed might need to show a hundred avatars or more.
-The vertical requests likely represent a single user spawning many simultaneous requests.
-There is clearly major room for improvement here (even though we already have extensive CDN caching).
+Unfortunately, avatars are _slow_.
+Serving an avatar requires fetching an image for S3 and rescaling to the requested size.
+S3 is slow, and images are often large and expensive to resize.
+Furthermore, avatars are often requested in bulk — for example, an activity feed might show hundreds of avatars!
+The vertical streaks here represent individual clients spawning many simultaneous requests.
+We have room for improvement here.

-What if we just look at ${routeSwatch("/documents/@{login}")}?
-This route lists notebooks for an individual user, such as when you go to your home page, or visit someone’s profile.
+The ${routeSwatch("/documents/@{login}")} route is also interesting.
+It lists the notebooks in the given workspace, such as when you go to your home page, or visit someone’s profile.

 ```js
 const latencyDocumentsAtHeatmap = visibility().then(() => FileAttachment("data/latency-heatmap-documents-at.arrow").arrow());